 Allison didn’t often make A’s.
-Yet she had always loved school because she knew it was her best opportunity to grow and learn.
+Yet she’d always loved school because she knew it was her best opportunity to grow and learn.

 She knew that high school was a very limited (and limiting) experience, so she was beyond excited about her first day of community college.
-It was such an adventure!
+Such an adventure!

-Her parents’ neighborhood was dull and lackluster, and going out on the town with friends had started to get old.
+Her parents’ neighborhood was dull and lackluster, and going out on the town with friends had gotten old.
 The movies they went to see seemed like same old, same old, and so did the music they blasted themselves with.
-College — now that was different.
+College — now that looked different.
 Teachers teaching things that would really help her, and not things she “had to” take.
-Other people her age around her that she could relate to, people that cared about their lives.
+Other people her own age around her that she could relate to, people that cared about their lives.

 At the door of her Geology class on the first day, she was full of anticipation.
 What did the earth’s layers of soil and rock mean for life?
 How did they get that way?
 Then she caught a glimpse of herself in the glass door of the classroom.
-She saw “that girl.”
+In her image, she saw “that awkward girl.”

-“That girl” was the label the cheerleader squad leader had given Allison.
-“Here comes that girl again,” she had said.”The one with the stringy hair and the eyes too close together, who thinks she’s such a good student when she just makes C’s.”
+“That awkward girl” was the label that Julia, the cheerleader squad leader, had given Allison back in high school.
+“Here she comes again,” Julia had once said in a loud whisper to another girl when Allison walked into a classroom.
+“That awkward girl with the stringy hair and the eyes too close together, who thinks she’s such a good student when she just makes C’s.”

 But Allison often made B’s and even a few A’s.
 The squad leader didn’t know her, and yet she had it in for her.
 Allison had no idea why.
 It didn’t matter, though.
-She was totally confident spewing her scorn, and she was popular and admired So what she said about Allison must have been true.
+Julia was totally confident spewing her scorn, and she was popular and admired.
+So what she said about Allison must have been true.

 “Ward,” she said.
 “Allison Ward.
-I’m going to be your favorite student.”
+Actually, I’m going to become your favorite student.”

 What might interfere with your attending classes, making great grades, and learning a lot?
-Two things stand out: poor self-image and social programming.
+Two things stand out for many students: poor self-image and social programming.